Individual arrangements in examination sessions

 Tools and aids

-Students are permitted to bring with them to the examination room any medication and aids needed for health reasons, provided they do not cause disturbance to other students present in the room.
-In the case of pen-and-paper examinations where a student has the right to use a computer for their answers, you or the student can contact an accessibility liaison at Examination Services regarding the required arrangements by writing to specialneeds@helsinki.fi.
+Students are permitted to bring any medication and aids needed for health reasons for examinations, provided they do not cause disturbance to other students present in the room.
+In the case of pen-and-paper examinations where a student has the right to use a computer for answering, you or the student can contact the accessibility liaison at Examination Services by writing to specialneeds@helsinki.fi to book a writing laptop for the examination.

 Separate examination room

-Individual arrangements in online examinations, e.g., Moodle and MOOCs
+Individual arrangements in remote examinations (e.g., Moodle and MOOCs)

 Individual arrangements in Examinarium examinations

-Examinarium facilities for which individual arrangements are provided are not intended for students who only require additional time to complete an examination.
+Individual arrangements Examinarium facilities are not intended for students who only require additional time.

 Accessible examination facilities

-Students who need individual arrangements other than additional time or an accessible examination facility for Examinarium examinations should contact an accessibility liaison at Examination Services by writing to specialneeds@helsinki.fi.
+Students who need individual arrangements other than additional time or an accessible examination facility for Examinarium examinations should contact the accessibility liaison at Examination Services by writing to specialneeds@helsinki.fi before reserving their exam time and no later than 10 days before the examination to book a place in the individual arrangements examination facilities.

 Service address for individual examination arrangements

-The accessibility liaisons of Examination Services and Student Services can be reached at the following service address: specialneeds@helsinki.fi.
+The accessibility liaisons at both Examination Services and Student Services can be reached at the following service address: specialneeds@helsinki.fi.